Frequently Asked Questions

 The RA position is typically a full academic year commitment, beginning in August.
 Applications are launched in Septemeber and due in November.
 Interviews take place in December.
 Decisions are released in January for the following academic year.

 Depending on staffing, there is sometimes a mid-year hiring process that occurs around November for January openings.
 The need for a mid-year process is determined on a year to year basis.

-What are the possible outcomes from applying?
+What are the possible outcomes of applying?

 There are three possible outcomes for a candidate:

-A candidate may be offered a position, and has the option of accepting or declining.
+A candidate may be offered a position and has the option of accepting or declining.